Radio Islam

-Radio Islam was a Swedish Islamic radio channel, now a website.
+Radio Islam was a Swedish neo-Nazi and Islamic local radio channel, now a website.
 The EU's racism monitoring organization has called it "one of the most radical right-wing antisemitic homepages on the net".

 Mission

 The Radio Islam website states that it "is working to promote better relations between the West and the Muslim World".
 It also states that it is "against racism of all forms, against all kinds of discrimination of people based on their colour of skin, faith or ethnical background".
-As a "consequence", Radio Islam states that it is "against Jewish racism towards non-Jews".
-It asserts that "World Jewish Zionism" constitutes "the last racist ideology still surviving" and that Israel is "the last outpost of Apartheid in the World", which, "by its mere existence" demonstrates "a complete defiance to all international laws, rules and principles".
-As well, it insists that "the open racism manifested in the Jewish State is a violation of all ethics and morals known to Man".

 History

 In September 1973 Ahmed Rami, a former Moroccan army officer, came to Sweden from Paris.
 He gained political asylum by claiming that he took part in the failed coup attempt against King Hassan II in August 1972.
 In 1987 Rami began using a public access Swedish radio station to broadcast "Radio Islam", ostensibly a public relations program for Sweden's Muslims.
 However, the content of the shows focused on Jews, and the station was accused of being a vehicle for anti-Semitism.

+During its very first years a number of well-known Swedish intellectuals and (often pro-Palestinian) writers participated in the radio, such as Per Gahrton, Jan Guillou and Jan Myrdal.
+With the exception of Myrdal (who also dissociated from Rami, but later) these individuals early on distanced themselves from Rami, dissociated from, and spoke out against Rami and Radio Islam.

 In 1990 Rami was sentenced to 6 months in prison for hate speech, and Radio Islam's transmission permit was revoked for a year.
 The station resumed broadcasting in 1991 under the direction of the Swedish Nazi David Janzon; however, in 1993 Janzon was convicted of the same crime.

+In May 1992 newspaper Expressen revealed that Rami had received financial support from PLO during the time he founded Radio Islam, and that he also had received some support from Iran.
+PLO had already broken all contact with, and dissociated from Rami because of his racist and pro-Nazi ideas, some long time before Expressen picked up the story.

 Radio Islam was off the air from 1993 to 1995, but the program returned in 1996 under Rami's direction, the same year that he established the Radio Islam website.
 Rami was again convicted and fined by the Swedish court in October 2000.
 Rami has been investigated for hate crimes in France and Sweden for his role in maintaining the Radio Islam website.
 The latest investigation ended in 2004 when the Swedish prosecutor was unable to prove that Rami was responsible for the content.